Anti-gender movement: Terminology

 In many non-English-speaking countries, anti-gender activists frequently avoid using local translations of the word gender, opting instead for the English term to imply that gender is an imported or foreign concept.
 The term gender ideology, central to the anti-gender movement, lacks a consistent or coherent definition and encompasses a wide range of issues.
 Scholars such as Stefanie Mayer and Birgit Sauer describe it as an "empty signifier", while Agnieszka Graff characterizes it as a catch-all term for ideas opposed by conservative Catholics.

 The terms gender ideology, gender theory, and genderism are often used interchangeably by the movement but are distinct from the academic field of gender studies.
 Within gender studies, substantial debates and disagreements exist; however, these nuances are typically overlooked by anti-gender proponents.
 Elizabeth Corredor argues that gender ideology functions as both a political and epistemological challenge to emancipatory ideas surrounding gender, sex, and sexuality.
 Corredor also notes that the anti-gender movement exploits internal divisions within feminist and LGBTQ movements to further its agenda.
+Peixoto posits that the term gender ideology emerges from the feminist tendency to use gender in place of sex.

 The movement accuses a diverse range of individuals and groups of promoting gender ideology.
 These include politicians, particularly those identified as liberal, green, or leftist; women's rights and LGBTQ activists; gender policy officers in public administration; and academics specializing in gender studies.
 By framing these actors as proponents of gender ideology, the movement consolidates opposition to gender equity and diversity initiatives.

 Anti-gender activists may portray the European Union and other international organizations as manipulated by several lobbies, such as American billionaires, Cultural Marxists, Freemasons, feminists, the LGBTQ lobby, or Jews.
 Proponents present themselves as defenders of free speech, thought, and conscience against the "gender ideology", which they label as "totalitarian".

-The ideology is allegedly pushed by a secret cabal of corrupt elites, or foreign entities such as the European Union, World Health Organization, or United Nations, for the purpose of weakening, undermining, or destroying families, the Catholic Church, the nation, and/or Western civilization.
-The term has been adopted by Donald Trump and was used in an executive order titled "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which seeks to erase official federal recognition of transgender people and roll back their protections.
+Proponents argue that "gender ideology" is pushed by a secret cabal of corrupt elites, or foreign entities such as the European Union, World Health Organization, or United Nations, for the purpose of weakening, undermining, or destroying families, the Catholic Church, the nation, and/or Western civilization.
+The term has been adopted by Donald Trump and was used in Executive Order 14168, titled "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which seeks to erase official federal recognition of transgender people and reverse transgender protections.

 The term gender ideology originated within the Catholic Church in the 1990s.
 Mary Anne Case writes that the term gender ideology entered Catholic Church usage in conjunction with the 1995 World Conference on Women, and, in particular, activist Dale O'Leary's pamphlet "Gender: The Deconstruction of Women/Analysis of the Gender Perspective in Preparation for the Fourth World Conference on Women", which was presented to Pope Benedict XVI.
 O'Leary herself was inspired by Christina Hoff Sommers's book Who Stole Feminism?.
 The term then came into common usage among churches in Latin America, as well as the World Congress of Families.